SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/troubleshooting.md

 ## Use correct site library type in SharePoint (a)

-The SuperOffice Archive needs to be a “Document library”, and located on the Root area of your SharePoint site.
+The SuperOffice Archive needs to be a **Document library**, and located on the Root area of your SharePoint site.

-There is no support for configuring the Office365 integration to use "sub-site" or a "virtual site".
+There is no support for configuring the Office365 integration to use sub-site or a virtual site.

-![x][1]
+![x][img1]

 (1) = Root

-(2) = Site collection ("sub-site" or a "virtual site")
+(2) = Site collection (sub-site or a virtual site)

 > [!CAUTION]
-> A virtual site or "sub-site" will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice` **(not supported)**
+> A virtual site or sub-site will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice` **(not supported)**

 ### Archive path and Template Path is relative to Root of SharePoint

 * The address of the **SharePoint domain name URL** will most likely be `https://[your domain-name].sharepoint.com`

-A virtual site or subsite will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice` **(not supported)**
+A virtual site or sub-site will typically have an address of URL: `https://[your domain-name].sharepoint.com/sites/superoffice` **(not supported)**

 * The SuperOffice Archive needs to be a **Document library**, and located on the root area:
   * At the root of your SharePoint site, click **New** and choose **Document library**.